Crystallek/discord-chat-logger/README.md

  A: It shouldn't.
 Only thing the program does, is it filters out messages from the discord gateway.
 Discord gateway won't lock you.
 Why i said it shouldn't?
 Because it uses one api endpoint to translate guild id to guild name (to make it look better).
 I have tried it on multiple unverified accounts and i haven't been locked out once, but i won't promise anything.

+ Q: How to log DMS only?

+ A: Put something random to guildstolog.txt file, doesn't matter what (but it mustn't be empty!)

  Q: I'm getting error <random-error>.
 How do I fix it?

  A: This is mainly problem on Discord's end and its rate limits or you entered the wrong token (insert the token without an apostrophe, thanks).
 Just wait a minute and turn it on again.